MarkDBlackwell/temperament-math/README.md

 Copyright (C) 2021 Mark D. Blackwell.

+** Usage

+Known to work with Ruby version 2.7.0p0.

+`ruby lib/TemperamentMath/calculate.rb`

+Then enter the tuning values into your tuner.
+I use Stichting Huygens-Fokker's Scala program to tune my harpsichord.

 ** Explanation

 x-sub-i is a numbered perfect fifth in the circle of fifths, rising to G, D, etc.: